 - Cover the pot while bleaching the oil so that the usual pungent smoke from hot palm oil, will be contained in the pot.

-- If you bleach it for too long, the flavour of the smoked will infuse the oil.
+- If you bleach it for too long, the flavour of the smoke will infuse the oil.

 - During the bleaching of the palm oil, the oil temperature could rise so much that it catches fire, especially if the pot was not covered.
 Just turn off the heat and cover very tightly with a pot lid.
 The fire will go off.